Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Because your heart beats too often, it doesn’t have the time it needs to fill with blood between beats.
-This can be dangerous if your heart can’t supply all of your cells with the blood and oxygen they need.
+This can be dangerous if your heart can’t supply all your cells with the blood and oxygen they need.

-Types of supraventricular tachycardia (SVT)
+Types of tachycardia

-Types of ventricular tachycardia
+Types of tachycardia include:

 Symptoms and Causes